Skip to content

 Catalan seafood · Poblenou, Barcelona · €55–100 per head

-Els Pescadors sits on a quiet tree-lined square, Plaça de Prim, in Poblenou, away from the tourist crush, and it has cooked the day's catch since 1980.
-The fideuà and the whole grilled fish are the order, with a meal landing between €55 and €100 a head.
-Sunday is lunch only, one to four.
-The square's old elm and the marble-topped tables make it the most local Sunday on this list, the room Barcelona's own families book for the long midday meal.
+Els Pescadors sits on a quiet tree-lined square, Placa de Prim, in Poblenou, away from the tourist crush, and it has cooked the day's catch since 1980.
+The fideua and the whole grilled fish are the order, with a meal landing between €55 and €100 a head.
+It now runs both Sunday lunch and Sunday dinner, the lunch service the bigger draw for local families.
+The square's old elm and the marble-topped tables make it the most neighbourhood-feeling Sunday on this list, the room Barcelona's own book for a slow midday meal.

 5